September Toronto Real Estate Market Update

 Stats courtesy of TREB

-Four out of five property types took fewer days to sell, and they did it in a significantly less amount of time than last month.
-Only Condo Apartments remained unchanged from last month.
+Three out of five property types took fewer days to sell, and they did it in a significantly less amount of time than last month.
+Only Condo Townhomes, & Apartments increased or remained unchanged from last month.

 Looking at each property type :